by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 | EfI             | +  | +  |    | +  | +  | +  | +  | +  |
 | dE(hcp->bcc)    | +  | +  |    |    |    |    |    | +  |
 | dE(hcp->fcc)    | +  | +  |    |    |    |    |    | +  |
+Note: For the determination of the adjustable parameter values, a similar procedure to the previous ones for bcc and fcc elements was used.
 #-------------------------------------------------------------

 #-------------------------------------------------------------